 SCOPE

-This record addresses the formal prototype testing that will occur between CNESandCASagainst the White book version of the draft Terrestrial Generic File Transfer (TGFT)[reference 1] and focuses on a standard mechanism for transferring files and associated metadata between space agencies required in the context of the CCSDS Service Management.
+This record addresses the formal prototype testing that will occur between CNES and CNSA against the White book version of the draft Terrestrial Generic File Transfer (TGFT)[reference 1] and focuses on a standard mechanism for transferring files and associated metadata between space agencies required in the context of the CCSDS Service Management.
 Prototype testing shall incorporate modifications to the TGFT document and ongoing working group activity as applicable.

 RATIONALE